 MOTIN (Mottin), JEANNE, Acadian pioneer and governor’s wife; b. c.
-1615 in France, daughter of Louis Motin de Co(u)rcelles, who was associated with the Razilly-Condonnier trading company; d. c.
+1615 in France, daughter of Louis Motin de Corcelles (Courcelles), who was associated with the Razilly-Condonnier trading company, and Marie de Salins; d. c.
 1666 at Cap de Sable.

-In a marriage of convenience she was wed in July 1653 to Charles de Saint-Étienne de La Tour, who had been d’Aulnay’s chief rival for power in Acadia.
-They lived at the mouth of the Saint John until about 1656 when they moved to Cap de Sable.
-By La Tour she had five children – Jacques (m.
+In a marriage of convenience she was wed on 24 Feb.
+1653 to Charles de Saint-Étienne de La Tour, who had been d’Aulnay’s chief rival for power in Acadia.
+They lived at the mouth of the Saint John River until about 1656 when they moved to Cap de Sable.
+With La Tour she had five children – Jacques (m.
 Anne Melanson), Charles*, Marie (m.
 Alexandre Le Borgne), Marguerite (m.
 Abraham Mius de Plemazais), and Anne (m.
 Jacques Mius d’Entremont, Baron de Pobomcoup).
-A petition by her daughter, Marie, dated 1667 shows that Jeanne Motin was dead by that date.
+A petition by her daughter, Marie, dated 1667, shows that Jeanne Motin was dead by that date.